MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/Exercise 1.md

+---
+lab:
+    title: 'Implement a message extension that retrieves data from Microsoft Graph'
+    module: 'Exercise 1'
+---

 # Exercise 1: Implement a message extension that retrieves data from Microsoft Graph

 Suppose you have been asked to help the IT Support team build a message extension that allows team members to insert user data into messages using adaptive cards.
 In this exercise, you will implement a message extension that retrieves user data from Microsoft Graph.
 The solution has already been scaffolded using Teams Toolkit, but you will need to make changes to implement functionality.